Palden Gyatso: Life

 Palden Gyatso was born in 1933 in the Tibetan village of Panam, located on the Nyangchu River between Gyantse and Shigatse.
 A few days after his birth a search party of high lamas arrived from Drag Riwoche Monastery and declared him one of the candidates for the reincarnation of a high lama who had died the year before.
 In 1943, he entered Gadong Monastery as a novice monk.
 During the Chinese invasion, he became a fully ordained monk of the Gelug school.
 At the invitation of the 14th Dalai Lama, he moved to Drepung Monastery near Lhasa to complete his studies.

 Palden Gyatso was arrested in June 1959 by Chinese officials for demonstrating during the 10 March 1959 Tibetan uprising.
 He spent the following 33 years in different Chinese prisons and laogai or "reform through labor" camps, the longest term of any Tibetan political prisoner.
 "He was forced to participate in barbarous re-education classes and He was tortured by various methods, which included being beaten with a club ridden with nails, shocked by an electric probe, which scarred his tongue and caused his teeth to fall out, whipped while being forced to pull an iron plow, and starved." leading to irreversible physical damage.
-During this time, he continued to abide by the Dharma, Buddha's teachings.
+During this time, he continued to abide by the Dharma, the Buddha's teachings.
 Released in 1992, he escaped to Dharamsala in India, home of the Tibetan government in exile.

 In Dharamsala, he wrote his autobiography, Fire Under The Snow in Tibetan, since translated into many other languages, which inspired the 2008 film, also named Fire Under The Snow.
 The Autobiography of a Tibetan Monk was published in 1998.
 The Dalai Lama noted in the foreword that "His sense of the justice of our cause and his indignation at what has been done to so many Tibetans are so urgent that he has not rested.
 Having for years resisted Communist Chinese efforts to conceal and distort it, he has seized the opportunity to tell the world the truth about Tibet.”